 While you dine you can enjoy the show that plays throughout the entire affair.
 You’ll see exotic belly dancers who use live snakes and swords as props, jugglers, and swashbuckling comedians all dressed in period costume, complemented by authentic medieval music played by expert musicians.

 The processional was one of our favorite parts of the evening where we got a closer look at the musical instruments (and the beautiful dancers).
 Pete also quite enjoyed the ravishing fortune teller who wandered from table to table.
 She was quite accurate in her assessments, too.
-Be ready for an evening of fun and merriment.
+Be ready for an evening of fun and merriment at this medieval tavern Prague Old Town location.
 We really liked everything about this experience, even if it was touristy. 🙂

 Geared for company events, wedding receptions and groups, this medieval tavern is located in Prague’s New Town district.
 Dating from the 15th century, the traditional menus are accompanied by entertainment comprised of musicians, dancers, fortune tellers and fire show.
 Dining at this Prague medieval tavern will satisfy your appetite, so come hungry!
 Choose your menu from the website and get ready to be entertained.